StackExchange/dnscontrol/docs/_providers/namecheap.md

 Namecheap only provides a registrar provider implementation.

 ## Configuration

-In your providers config json file you must provide your Namecheap api username and key:
+To use this provider, add an entry to `creds.json` with `TYPE` set to `NAMECHEAP` along with your Namecheap API username and key:

+Example:

 ```json
 {